nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 2a.
 The provided details are invalid.
     * 2a1.
 NUStates shows an error message indicating the invalid fields.
     * 2a2.
 User corrects the invalid details.
-    * 2a3.
-NUStates re-validates the details.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

 * 2b.
 The contact already exists in the NUStates.
     * 2b1.
 NUStates shows an error message indicating the duplicate contact.